oresat/oresat-software-docs/docs/primers/canopen.rst

     vcan0  590   [8]  4F 18 10 00 04 00 00 00

 On OreSat, only the C3 will act as the SDO client and all other nodes are SDO servers.
-Expedite SDOs are used by the C3 to command and control all other nodes.
+Expedited SDOs are used by the C3 to command and control all other nodes.
 Block SDOs are used for file transfers.

 PDO (Process Data Object)